 A trusted VPN subscriber trusts that the service will maintain the paths according to a pre-specified agreement.
 Besides, hackers and attackers cannot either change the ways of any VPN part or insert traffic on the VPN maliciously.

 It is important to note that it can be impossible for a customer to exactly knows the paths used by trusted VPNs.
 Validating that a trusted VPN is in place can also be impossible.
 The only way to know it would be to believe in their ISP.

-Because of differences in strengths and weaknesses of trusted and secure VPNs, hybrid VPNs has emerged to act as a balance between Secure and Trusted VPNs two.
+Because of differences in strengths and weaknesses of trusted and secure VPNs, hybrid VPNs have emerged to act as a balance between Secure and Trusted VPNs two.
 However, the list of scenarios where they can be applied effectively is still a working process.

-A simple situation where you can apply hybrid VPN is when a company already has a trusted VPN installed, and the company also needs security on some part of the VPN.
+A simple situation where you can apply a hybrid VPN is when a company already has a trusted VPN installed, and the company also needs security on some part of the VPN.

 Luckily enough, none of the common trusted VPN services prevent the creation of hybrid VPNs.
 Some manufacturers create systems that only support the creation of hybrid VPN services.